SMART goals are crucial to any sound marketing plan. A team without clearly defined goals doesn’t have direction, and

 As you create your marketing goals and objectives, determine your targets for each channel.
 These probably won’t be equal across all channels.
 Your marketing targets should depend on the behavior of your desired customer base and your customer engagement strategy.

-For example, if you run a clothing company directed at young people, you might set a goal of growing your social media followers and working with popular Instagram influencers.
+For example, if you run a clothing company directed at young people, you might set a goal of working with popular Instagram influencers.
 If you want to drive more traffic to your website, try starting a blog.
 Or, if you already have one, you might make an effort to improve your blog performance through SEO efforts.
 If you want to convert more traffic into leads, your might test new CTAs or pop-up forms.

 Determine the results you’d like to see not just overall, but from each of your main marketing channels.